jieyibi/PIP-constraint/README.md

 ---

+The code, datasets and pretrained models will be released this week.

+---

 Hi there!
 Thanks for your attention to our work!🤝

 This is the PyTorch code for the **Proactive Infeasibility Prevention (PIP)**